VishalSai123/Machine-Learning-Projects/Regression Projects/Boston House Prices Prediction/README.md

 14. MEDV: Median value of owner-occupied homes in $1000s

 We can see that the input attributes have a mixture of units.
 Here, the target variable is MEDV.

+## Conclusion

+The best model for this problem is XG Boost Regression with a Root Mean Squared Error (RMSE) value of 5.045.